27 Habits to Develop the Growth Mindset in Your Life

 9. Don’t Look to Others for Approval

-Getting approval from other people can actually inhibit a growth mindset.
-This is because you may feel like once you obtain approval, you’re “done”.
+approval from other people can inhibit a growth mindset.

 10. Act With Authenticity

-Pretending to be someone you’re not is disrespectful to your true self, as it detracts from all of the great things you have to offer.
+Pretending to be someone you’re not is disrespectful to your true self, as it detracts from all the great things you have to offer.

-Becoming a truly authentic person is a slow process that requires deep inner work, however, once you’re able to live authentically, you will be more motivated to pursue the goals that mean the most to you.
-This in itself will put you in a growth mindset.
+Becoming a truly authentic person is a slow process that requires deep inner work.
+However, once you’re able to live authentically, you will be more motivated to pursue the goals that mean the most to you.
+This, in itself, will put you in a growth mindset.

 11. Discover Your Why

-Do you feel like you live with a sense of purpose?
-If so, define what that purpose is in order to discover the “why” behind your existence.
+?
+If so, define that purpose to discover the “why” behind your existence.

 • What do I love to do?